 - Three recent and disparate gems from TED Talks: , , .

-On a personal note, I’ve got a birthday on Tuesday 12th of June, and a party planned for Friday 15th.
-Below are some photos from a rehearsal I performed in order to find the best way to move the furniture in the living room to make space for all the people (plus an extra table).
+On a personal note, I have a birthday on Tuesday 12th of June, and a party planned for Friday 15th.
+Below are photos I took while rehearsing the task of moving furniture to make space for all the people (plus an extra table).